nova-video-player/aos-AVP/README.md

 #### Support community and chat room

 [NovaVideoPlayer reddit community](https://www.reddit.com/r/NovaVideoPlayer) community is used as the support community for the Nova Video Player application.
-It is possible to chat with Nova Video Player developers on #novavideoplayer freenode IRC channel (https://webchat.freenode.net).
+It is possible to chat with Nova Video Player developers on #novavideoplayer liberachat IRC channel (https://web.libera.chat/).